CASE NAME | Saint John Tug Boat Co Ltd. v. Irving Refining Ltd |

 FACTS

-Irving entered into an agreement with Saint John Tug Boat to provide them with their tugboats to assist incoming oil containers at their shipyard.
+Irving entered into an agreement with Saint John Tug Boat.
+The agreement was to provide tugboats to assist incoming oil containers at their shipyard.
 Nevertheless, Saint John informed Irving that they would only have two boats available unless special arrangements were made.
-He advised him to seek assistance from other sources, as no definitive arrangements had been made.
-Saint John ultimately had two additional tugs available and informed Irving that they could utilize them for a fee of $450 per day to have them “on call” until a specific date.
+They advised him to seek assistance from other sources, as no definitive arrangements had been made.
+Saint John ultimately had two additional tugs available.
+They informed Irving that they could utilize them for a fee of $450 per day.
+The tugs would be “on call” until a specific date.
 Irving continued to employ the tugs for several months after this date elapsed, and Saint John maintained their availability.

 Nevertheless, Irving declined to pay for the months invoiced after the contract’s original termination.
 Saint John filed a lawsuit for payment, and they prevailed at trial.
 Subsequently, the New Brunswick Court of Appeal reduced the damages, and the Supreme Court reinstated the trial ruling.